-32 See paragraph 6.7 and Annex I.
+See paragraph 7.7 and the Annex.

-6. SUPPORTING MEASURES
+7. SUPPORTING MEASURES

-6.1 References have been made in sections 4 and 5 of the present document to some of the measures supporting the substantive MED POL activities, but in view of their importance for the MAP as a whole, they are described in these sections of the document in a more comprehensive way.
+7.1 References have been made in Sections 5 and 6 of the present document to some of the measures supporting the substantive MED POL activities, but in view of their importance for the MAP as a whole, they are described in these sections of the document in a more comprehensive way.

-A. Assistance (capacity building)
+A. Assistance (capacity-building)

-6.2 MED POL-Phase III can not be implemented in a meaningful way without a strong national institutional basis supported with adequate financial resources, equipment and experts.
-While the situation in developed countries of the Mediterranean region seems adequate to deal with the implementation of the MED POL programme, the capacity of the developing countries will need further strengthening.
+7.2 MED POL-Phase III cannot be implemented in a meaningful way without a strong national institutional basis supported with adequate financial resources, equipment and experts.
+While the situation in developed countries of the Mediterranean region seems adequate to deal with the implementation of the MED POL Programme, the capacity of the developing countries will need further strengthening.